 The lack of answers to these questions adds to the overwhelming feelings of grief and helplessness.
-Because child deaths often occur unexpectedly, nearly every parent feels in some way responsible until the facts are explained.
-Families may also blame a childcare provider or the doctor who told them the child was healthy a short time before the death.
+Because child deaths often occur unexpectedly, nearly every parent feels in some ways responsible until the facts are established.
+Families may also blame a childcare provider or the doctor.
 Sometimes, even after receiving information about the possible cause of the child’s death, the bereaved parents may find it difficult to accept these facts.
 It is important that parents should refrain from concluding that something they did caused their child’s death.
 Child losses is the most painful loss a family can sustain.
 The impact of a child’s death is pervasive, affecting parents, siblings and the extended family.

-Many friends have asked us for advice how to help someone who had just sustained a child loss (be it miscarriages, stillbirths, SIDS or accidents).
+Many friends have asked us for advice how to help someone who have sustained a child loss (be it miscarriages, stillbirths, SIDS or accidents).
 In Singapore, while we throw grand parities to celebrate a child’s full month and 1st birthday, speaking about a child’s death is ‘taboo’ or ‘inauspicious’ and often avoided.
-As a result, many bereaved families have no one to turn to and no one to help them in their most desperate time of need.
+As a result, many families have few to turn to help them in their bereavement.
 The avoidance by friends and family, unsure of what to say or do, only adds to the pain and isolation felt by bereaved parents.
 If someone you care about has experienced the death of a child, there are things that you can do to help them through the grieving process.

 Credit: First Candle